 So, you’re looking to find out the best cookers under £600?

 First off, congratulations!
-You’ve got a really solid budget in which you can find potentially the cooker of your dreams.
+You’ve got a really solid budget with which you can find potentially the cooker of your dreams.

-Second, I’m hoping that as I’ve been your situation multiple times for friends, family and clients, I can offer you a fair amount of guidance on what’s looking good value right now.
+Second, I’m hoping that given my background in this industry, I can offer you a fair amount of guidance on what’s looking good value right now.

-I think at around the £300 – £600 mark you’re getting into a really good sweet spot of cookers to choose.
-Yes, I know it’s possible to spend thousands of pounds on a new cooker, but for the majority of us, we don’t need to.
+At the £300 – £600 mark you’ve got some great cookers to choose from.
+Yes, I know it’s possible to spend thousands of pounds on a new cooker, but in most cases, there’s no need to.

 Best Cookers for Under £600